 Blogging off and on over the last decade, I’ve made many connections with my readers.
 I’ve answered every question, given advice and shared my knowledge.

-While I’m on social media, I find myself greeting the same faces, conversing with the regular commenters, checking in on everyone during the pandemic.
+While I’m on social media, I greet the same faces, converse with the regular commenters, checking in on everyone during the pandemic.
 It’s a new kind of friendship connection.